Axnjr/SEM7/NLP.md

 This is crucial in Natural Language Processing (NLP) for understanding the meaning and coherence of text, as references are often implicit or ambiguous.

+# 2. Hobbs Algorithm
+Anaphora resolution is the task of identifying `what a pronoun or a noun` phrase `refers to in a text` (its antecedent).
+Hobbs' Algorithm is a `syntactic, rule-based` approach to resolving anaphora.
+It systematically searches for antecedents of pronouns within a syntactic parse tree of a sentence or a discourse.
+## Key Steps in Hobbs' Algorithm
+- **Start with the Pronoun Node:** Identify the pronoun (or anaphor) whose antecedent you want to resolve.
+Locate this node in the syntactic parse tree.
+- Traverse upwards to the first node that dominates the pronoun.
+- At this node, examine its left siblings (subtrees to the left of the pronoun).
+For each sibling, traverse its nodes in a `left-to-right, breadth-first manner`.
+Look for a `noun phrase` (NP) that could serve as the antecedent.
+- If no antecedent is found among the left siblings:
+    - Move up to the parent node of the current node.
+    - Repeat the search among the left siblings of the parent.
+- **Cross Sentence Boundaries:** If no antecedent is found within the same sentence, move to previous sentences in the discourse and repeat a similar left-to-right search.
+- **Resolution Rules:** When multiple candidates are found, Hobbs' algorithm relies on syntactic and contextual constraints to select the most likely antecedent.

+## Advantages
+- Efficient: Uses a systematic and deterministic search.
+- Syntax-based: Leverages the structure of the sentence, making it linguistically grounded.
+## Limitations
+- Does not use semantic or world knowledge, which can result in incorrect resolutions in complex scenarios.
+- Single Pronoun Resolution: Focuses on resolving one pronoun at a time and may miss discourse-level dependencies.

+Despite its limitations, Hobbs' Algorithm is a foundational approach to anaphora resolution, and it has inspired more sophisticated models that integrate semantic and contextual information.